 Podiatric Medicine and Surgery Residency with a credential in Reconstructive Rearfoot/Ankle Surgery (PMSR/RRA).

 In addition to the standard Podiatric Medicine and Surgery Residency, the added credential in Reconstructive Rearfoot/Ankle Surgery (PMSR/RRA) is available with some residencies.
 These residencies can provide a sufficient volume and diversity in reconstructive rearfoot and ankle procedures and are approved grant an added credential in RRA.
 Completion of a Podiatric Medicine and Surgery Residency with the added credential leads to the RRA certification pathway of ABFAS.

 The Office of Graduate Placement is located through the director’s office.
 The Graduate Placement Office has periodic meetings about the application process as well as preparation for interviews.
 This office also organizes daily meetings during the summer/fall, in which residency programs come to TUSPM and offer presentations on their programs.

-For more information regarding residences, email Serina Henderson- Putman, the graduate placement director.
+For more information regarding residences, email Serina Henderson- Putman, the Senior Student Services Coordinator

 Surgical Residency Program

 TUSPM is affiliated with the Temple University Health System Podiatric Surgical Residency Program, which provides quality training for its graduates.
 The program is a comprehensive three-year surgical residency program through the Department of Podiatric Surgery and is fully integrated into the Temple University Health System.
 The Temple University Hospital Podiatric Residency Program produces well-rounded physicians and surgeons through its emphasis on limb salvage, trauma, and reconstructive surgery.